aduros/ai.vim/README.md

 5. "The Pet Store That Loves Your Pet!"
 ```

-You can also generate some text by pressing `<Ctrl-A>` in normal mode and providing some text as a
+You can also generate some text by pressing `<Ctrl-A>` in normal mode and providing a prompt.
+For
-prompt.
-For example:
+example:

 ```
 :AI write a thank you email to Bigco engineering interviewer